GuilinXie/yolov5_project_report/README.md

 3. **From data augmentation's view**:

-* Customized mosaic augmentation to avoid small object's FPs
+* Customized mosaic augmentation to avoid small objects' FPs

 4. **From model architecture's view**

-* Add a 4th detection heads in 160 * 160 feature map level, so that it can better detect small objects
+* Add a 4th detection head in 160 * 160 feature map level, so that it can better detect small objects
-* Add more anchor boxes in the small scale feature map to detect small objects
+* Add more anchor boxes in the small-scale feature map to detect small objects
 * Try larger models like Yolov5l
 * Trye newer models like Yolov8